woman doing meditation

 For example, a 12-week yoga practice improves mood and decreases anxiety even more than walking exercises by increasing GABA in the thalamus [7].

-There are many types of yoga to choose from, for all tastes.
-You can practice Hatha, Iyengar, ashtanga, Bikram yoga, acroyoga, aerial yoga, or any kind that resonates with you.
+Yoga and GABA go hand in hand, and there are many types of yoga to choose from.
+You can practice Hatha, Iyengar, ashtanga, Bikram yoga, acro-yoga, aerial yoga, or any kind that resonates with you.

 Scientific studies assessed the effects of physical activity on neurophysiological measures of inhibition or relaxation.
 In the prefrontal cortex, the inhibitory effect of exercise is largely mediated by the activation of GABA receptors [8].

-Physical exercise is also a low-cost and effective way to manage chronic pain through GABAergic mechanisms.
-It can reduce the dosage of drugs used to treat pain and eventually lessen their side effects [9].
+Physical exercise is also a low-cost and effective way to increase GABA and manage chronic pain through GABAergic mechanisms.
+It can even reduce the dosage of drugs used to treat pain and eventually lessen their side effects [9].

 Nerd time!
 As physical exercise lowers stress and anxiety, scientists wanted to understand the role of GABA in these effects.
 So they studied rats with free access to a running wheel for 4 weeks and saw that long-term voluntary exercise enhances forebrain GABA synthesis capacity in a region-specific manner.
 They concluded that regular exercise changes the forebrain’s GABAergic system, which can influence stress sensitivity and emotionality [10].

-Aerobic exercises such as running, cycling, swimming, or dancing increase GABA levels and enhance GABAergic neurotransmission, which improves mood and reduces stress.
+Aerobic exercises such as running, cycling, swimming, or dancing all increase GABA levels and enhance GABAergic neurotransmission, improving mood and reducing stress.

 So if you were about to skip today’s training session, you might want to think twice!

-There are some things that you can do to optimize your sleep and increase GABA, which includes turning off screens and bright light at least one hour before going to sleep (ideally after sunset, but who will do that, right?), using f.lux on your computer and a nighttime filter on your phone, replacing light bulbs at home or using blue light-blocking glasses, and making sure your room is cold and as dark as possible.
-This is basic sleep hygiene that your body will need for a good night's rest, but there is always more you can do!
+There are many things that you can do to improve sleep and increase levels of GABA.
+Examples include turning off screens and bright light at least one hour before going to sleep (ideally after sunset), using f.lux on your computer and a nighttime filter on your phone, replacing light bulbs at home or using blue light-blocking glasses, and making sure your room is cold and as dark as possible.
+This is basic sleep hygiene that your body needs for a good night's rest, but there is always more you can do!

-If you’d like to know more about sleep hormones and how they affect the GABA system, check out this article.
+Check out this article if you’d like to know more about sleep hormones and how they affect the GABA system.

 Transcranial magnetic stimulation (TMS) is a non-invasive neurostimulation technique that delivers magnetic pulses through an electromagnetic coil placed on the scalp, which stimulates or inhibits specific regions of the brain.
 TMS can be used to increase GABA release and improve GABAergic neurotransmission.
 It can even promote neuroplasticity.